mehwaffle10/Waffle_Balance/README.md

 ### Knight and Builder
 - Double damage for digging wood or stone (3 hits for wood block, 4 for stone block)

+### Archer
+- Grapple is no longer cancelled when pressing use key

 ### Wood Structure Damage
 - Arrows do full damage to wood structures instead of 1/8 heart for damage <= 1 heart and 1/4 * damage for damage > 1 heart
 	- wood doors = 7 hearts